 Iron not used for erythropoiesis is transferred by transferrin to the storage pool; iron is stored in 2 forms:

 Because iron absorption is so limited, the body recycles and conserves iron.
 Transferrin binds and recycles available iron from aging RBCs undergoing phagocytosis by mononuclear phagocytes.
-This mechanism provides about 97% of the daily iron needed (about 2.5 mg of iron).
+This mechanism provides approximately 90 to 95% of the daily iron needed .